eFinder

 “the economic returns could be substantial.
 We estimated a total reduction of $14.9 billion in health-care costs.”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify the $14.9 billion healthcare cost reduction claim.
+No evidence found in web search or Wikipedia to support the $14.9 billion healthcare cost reduction claim.

 “the average Australian could pay about $139 more in tax each year.”